 Interview with Action Dinosaur director Jason Merrin

-Action Dinosaur’s concept.
+We love Action Dinosaur’s concept.
 What specific 80s films inspired it?

 The inspiration came from a mix of late 80s and early 90s media; Back to the Future, Robocop, Jurassic Park, the Rambo films and pretty much any action movie that starred Arnold Schwarzenegger or Kurt Russell were all major influences.
 But more than the movies, Action Dinosaur was inspired by the cartoons of the era.
 A lot of those movies I just mentioned had an animated Saturday morning cartoon adaptation despite most of them being rated R and way too violent for kids.